nishtha-sood/nishtha-sood.github.io/README.md

 Before this, I worked across customer support, visual merchandising, and institutional outreach at brands like Forest Essentials and Tech Mahindra.
 These roles helped me understand business from the ground up.

-Today, I bring those experiences into the world of data — combining **marketing instincts** with **technical skills** like R, SQL, and Tableau to help solve real problems.
+Today, I bring those experiences into the world of data — combining **marketing instincts** with **technical skills** like R, SQL,Python and Tableau to help solve real problems.

 ## 📁 Featured Projects